DocNow/docnow-ansible/README.md

 ### How it works

-When all this is done create your AWS infrastructure from the `staging` directory
+When all this is done create your AWS infrastructure from the `staging` or `production` directory under the `terraform_*` environment you would like to build

 ```
 terraform get